CTE Programs with Face-to-Face Instruction at University of St. Augustine for Health Sciences

-USAHS will be in full compliance with gathering parameters (currently a maximum of 10 individuals), CDC social distancing requirements, and use of daily health screening and appropriate protective equipment that includes surgical masks, gloves and face shields.
+USAHS will be in full compliance with gathering parameters (currently a maximum of 19 individuals), CDC social distancing requirements, and use of daily health screening and appropriate protective equipment that includes surgical masks.
 USAHS team members have developed a detailed plan to ensure that CDC, as well as other guidelines, are followed closely to protect students, faculty and staff.
 This plan can be accessed on our website at https://www.usa.edu/return-to-campus/.
 Please note that all our students are mature, graduate level students in health sciences who are thoroughly trained in protective procedures and patient care.
 USAHS does not have dorms, student centers or athletic activities, and no common areas such as the library are open.
 This approach allows USAHS to meet accreditation requirements and support student success while complying with the guidance of July 20, 2020 from the Texas Higher Education Coordinating Board.